yufanana/ROStutorial/ROS_notes.md

 - /turtle1/color_sensor
 - /turtle1/pose

-`rostopic echo /turtle1/cmd_vel` outputs the content of the messages in `cmd_vel` topic when the message is published.
+`rostopic echo /turtle1/cmd_vel` outputs the content of the messages in `cmd_vel` topic when the message is published. <br>
+Add `-n1` flag to print topic exactly once.

+`rostopic info cmd_vel` shows the message type, publishers and subscribers for that topic.

 __Type__ <br>
 e.g. *(package_name/message_type)*